 Find me/follow me

-With VoIP you can assign each employee or member of the team a single ‘virtual extension’ number rather than everyone needing a separate number for each office, mobile or home office phone.
+With VoIP you can assign each employee or member of the team a single ‘virtual extension’ number rather than everyone needing a separate number for each location.
 Calls to a virtual extension can then be set to ring all of your phones simultaneously, or in order, and also how to handle a missed call.
 You can choose if a call should go to voicemail or be passed to another extension.
 The virtual extension also works on outgoing calls, so whichever phone device you’re actually calling from or where you are, the receiving caller ID will show your number and you can present a consistent front to clients, suppliers and customers.

 Also sometimes called a digital or virtual receptionist, an auto-attendant is a voice menu system that greets and guides callers through numbered options so that they can be transferred to the relevant departments or extensions within the company.